DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - [6.6](#6.6) Software testing: Security Assessment and Testing (OSG-9 Chpt 15)
     - ❄️**Code Review**: Code review is the foundation of software assessment programs.
 During a code review, also known as a peer review, developers other than the one who wrote the code review it for defects.
 Static program reviews are typically performed by an automated tool.
 Program understanding, program comprehension, pair programming, software inspections, and software walk-throughs are all human-centric methods for reviewing code.
+        - 🐍Advantages:
+            - Completeness and effectiveness
+            - Accuracy
+            - Fast (for competent reviewers)
+        - 🐍Disadvantages
+            - Requires highly skilled security aware developers
+            - Can miss issues in compiled libraries
+            - Cannot detect runtime errors easily
+            - The source code actually deployed might differ from the one being analyzed
         - an example of Code review is by using the 6 steps 🔥Fagan process: 🟡 POPIRU
             - 1.Planning
             - 2.Overview